bcongdon/CrowdShout/README.md

 # CrowdShout
-A way for streamers to gauge realtime chat responses
+A realtime tool for Twitch streamers to gauge the mood of their chat.

 ## Motivation